Oxore/dotfiles-boak/README.md

 ![dzen2 calendar](http://i.imgur.com/LzdHbT3.png "dzen2 calendar")

 Font on the screensot is `System San Francisco Display` size of 10.
 You can check it in `.i3/config` and in `.i3/dzen/dzen.pl` itself.
-The feature of this font is monotype digits, but other characters are not and space width in half of digit.
+The feature of this font is monotype digits, but other characters are not.
 This allows you to use it in status bar -- so you get nice non-monotype font with non-jumping text on the clock section when time value is changing every second.

 **Dependencies:**
 `xdotool`,